Drivers and Manuals

 Download the drivers using the link above and then follow this guide to install them.

 The operating voltage is 5-48v with isolation.
-The current limit is 150mA.
+The amperage limit is 150mA.

 Disassembly Guide